maelfabien/maelfabien.github.io/_posts/2019-3-11-largescale.md

 The complexity of the prediction is $$ O(n) $$.
 Overall, this becomes infeasible for large $$ n $$.

 We'll now cover the two most common ways to overcome this problem :
-- Random Kernel features : approximate the kernel function
+- Random Kernel features: approximate the kernel function
-- Nyström approximation : approximate the Gram matrix
+- Nyström approximation: approximate the Gram matrix

 # III.
 Random Kernel features